 Mediterranean diet: Regimen based on the regional eating habits of individuals living around the Mediterranean Sea.
 Prompted by observational studies showing reductions in all-cause mortality, this diet based on fish and lean meats, legumes, olive oil, fruit, and vegetable consumption has been studied thoroughly for its health benefits.

-Precision nutrition: Therapeutic approach applying specific and carefully designed dietary interventions to offset disease and improve health in an individualized manner.
+Precision nutrition: Therapeutic approach aiming to combine data from high-throughput screening strategies with nutritional therapeutics to design and implement highly specific and individualized dietary regimes to improve overall health and therapeutic effectiveness in specific disease states.

 Time-restricted feeding: Intermittent fasting approach aimed at limiting dietary intake to a specific time window, typically consisting of 12–16 h of fasting and 8–12 h of feeding.